Cosmetology All Course Information

 Standard Occupational Classification (SOC 39-5012.00): Classification of Instructional Programs (CIP 12.0401)

 The curriculum involves 1500 hours to satisfy Missouri state requirements.
 The course includes extensive instruction and practical experience in cutting, hair coloring, perming, customer service, personal appearance and hygiene, personal motivation and development, retail skills, client record keeping, business ethics, sanitation, state laws and regulations, salon-type administration, and job interviewing.
+The cosmetology all program is offered as a brick & mortar program and/or hybrid distance education program:

 *Graduates are prepared to be entry level cosmetologist.